 When I was in graduate school pursuing a degree in clinical psychology, my classmates and I sometimes replaced the expression "I'll sleep on it" with "I'll let my unconscious work it out."
-We thought we were oh so cool, using the psych lingo!
-But, it turns out, we may have been onto something, and so too may be the Dutch.
+We thought we were oh-so-cool, using the psych lingo!
+But, as it turns out, we may have been onto something—and so too may be the Dutch.

 What is Niksen?

 Simply put, niksen means to be idle or do something without a specific purpose, just for the joy of it.
 Like lounging at the beach or taking an aimless stroll.
 The key is to not actively aim to accomplish anything or pursue a goal.
 It is a radical idea to us proud members of the To-Do List Club.

 Yet the cited benefits of nixing the to-do lists for a period of time are as numerous as they are intuitive: reducing stress and burnout, managing anxiety, boosting creativity, and even possibly improving your immune system.
 But could niksen also have some unconscious benefits, like helping you resolve an existential crisis or problem-solve about a new job?
 Turns out, yes, as an innovative theory of thought and decision-making argues.
 Being idle may prove to be a royal road to harnessing the power of our unconscious.